-At common law, structures and other improvements constructed by a latrespasser on land owned by another belong to the owner of the land.
+At common law, structures and other improvements placed by a tresl passer on land owned by another belong to the owner of the land.
 This rule is justified as applied to one who, in bad faith, appropriates land as a building site.
 The rule is harsh and unjust when applied to an improver who is the victim of a good faith mistake.
 In the latter case, there is no justification for bestowing an undeserved windfall upon the land owner if his interests are fully protected by an equitable adjustment of the unfortunate situation.

 For this reason, the great majority of jurisdictions have modified the common law rule in varying degrees.
-Uniformly, the effort is to protect one who makes improvements believing, in good faith, that he owns the land.
-Although only a very few states have changed the common law rule by judicial decision, at least 35 states and the District of Columbia have enacted statutes-known as "occupying claimants acts" or "betterment acts"-which modify the common law rule to provide relief to the good faith improver.
+The rule has been changed by judicial decision in a few jurisdictions.
+In most of them, however-at least 35 states and the District of Columbia--statutes have been enacted, known as "occupying claimants acts" or "betterment acts," which modify the rule to provide relief to the good faith improver.
 Similar statutes have been enacted throughout Canada.
 California enacted a betterment act in 1856, but it was declared unconstitutional by a divided court in Billings v.
 Hall, 7 Cal.
 1 (1857).
+Uniformly, the effort has been to protect one who makes improvements believing, in good faith, that he owns the land.